-The 10 Gigabit Ethernet MAC core can be integrated with the Xilinx XAUI core in a single device to provide the PHY interface for the Ethernet MAC.
-This is only supported when the MAC is configured to use the 64-bit datapath.
+The 10G Ethernet MAC core can be integrated with the Xilinx XAUI core in a single device to provide the PHY interface for the Ethernet MAC.
+This is only supported when the MAC is configured to use the 64-bit datapath and when operating at 10 Gb/s.